 We at SAOS believe that there is real value for farmers in pulling together their data and utilising it in the supply chain, to meet customer needs on the one hand, and to help direct farm decision making for profit margin on the other.

 Co-ops are best placed to do this, enabling farmers to pool information, act cohesively, and retain ownership of their data.

 SAOS has proposed to Scottish Government and the Cabinet Secretary’s Agriculture Champions that future farm policy should include incentives for innovation through co-operation.
 There is a clear need to ensure that ‘smart marketing’ further along the supply chain, links more effectively with ‘smart farming’, utilising data technologies and more collaborative business models.

 The Cabinet Secretary’s Agriculture Champions were struck by the “great potential in encouraging greater use of collaboration”:

 Standing still is not an option for businesses in today’s fast-changing world of political, population consumer and climate challenges.
 Being flexible and responsive to market drivers is the key to sustainable business success.

-Get in touch to find out more about Fit2Innovate.
+Get in touch to find out how we can help you to innovate.